theNomadicEnby/product-landing-page-freecodecamp/README.md

 Build a Product Landing Page.

-This is the fourth certification project of [FreeCodeCamp Front End Libraries Certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-product-landing-page-project/build-a-product-landing-page/).
+This is the fourth certification project of [FreeCodeCamp Legacy Front End Libraries Certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-product-landing-page-project/build-a-product-landing-page/).

 This project was built with HTML and CSS.